CXianRen/EEN020/note/lecture_7.md

 So the problem is: If there are many mismatched point, the result will not be quite as precise.
 (Outlier problem)

-(should there any labs here to show it?)

 (Todo how to elimate projective ambiguity?)(using calibrated camera!).